mootools/mootools-more/Docs/Types/String.Extras.md

 ### Arguments

-1. max - (*number*, optional) the maximum length of the string, defaults to `100`.
+1. max - (*number*) the maximum length of the string.
-2. trail - (*string*, optional) the trail which will be appended to the string when it is truncated, defaults to `...`
+2. trail - (*string*, optional) the trail which will be appended to the string when it is truncated, defaults to `…` when only the `max` argument is passed.
 3. atChar - (*string*, optional) a string which be truncated after.
-For example after a space.
+For example before a space.

 ### Returns